biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 }
 ```

-This problem is known as the **`constepxr` function parameter problem**.
+This problem is known as the **`constexpr` function parameter problem**.
 As of C++23, function parameters can never be constant expressions, even for `consteval` functions (I've briefly touched this topic in this [post](https://biowpn.github.io/bioweapon/2024/02/17/constexpr-consteval-function.html) before).

 If we were to follow the spirits of `std::function_ref`, we would add an overload that looks like: